Coded Robust Aggregation for Distributed Learning under Byzantine Attacks: The Proposed Method: CRA-DL

 At the end of iteration $t$, the global model is updated at the server as

 where $\gamma ^t$ is the learning rate.
 The paradigm of the proposed method is shown as Fig.~\ref{fig: paradigm_method}, which is also presented as Algorithm~\ref{alg1}.

-From a high-level perspective, in the proposed method, the server aggregates the coded gradients and incorrect messages from the Byzantine devices using RBA rules, rather than directly aggregating the local gradients with the incorrect messages from the Byzantine devices.
+From a high-level perspective, compared with existing methods that apply RBA rules, the proposed method leverages redundancy in data allocation so that each honest device encodes its local gradients into a coded vector, rather than computing a single local gradient without redundancy.
+Based on that, the server aggregates these coded vectors together with potentially corrupted messages from Byzantine devices using RBA rules, rather than directly aggregating original local gradients alongside Byzantine messages, as done in conventional approaches.
 In this way, by leveraging the redundancy in data allocation, coded gradients are closer to each other compared to the original local gradients.
 By increasing the redundancy in data allocation, the coded gradients become increasingly similar.
 This will be analytically demonstrated in Section~\ref{performance analysis}.
 According to the properties of RBA rules implied by Definition~\ref{def_robust agg}, the difference between the aggregation output and the average of the messages from the honest devices is reduced by increasing the redundancy in data allocation.
 In this way, a more accurate global gradient can be recovered at the server under Byzantine attacks, which is then used to update the global model.
 This process improves learning performance and enhances the robustness against Byzantine attacks.